 Cow milk is also higher in B6 making it a better choice for pregnant mothers who have morning sickness.
 I myself suffered from B6 deficiency morning sickness and so found sipping fresh cow milk during the first trimester to bring immediate and welcome relief.
 Incidentally, B6 is destroyed by pasteurization so any sort of heat treated or pasteurized milk will not help in this regard.
 The milk must be farm fresh and preferably grassfed.

-The Weston A. Price Foundation recommends adding 2 teaspoons organic raw chicken liver, frozen for 14 days, finely grated to each batch of the milk based formula if goat milk is used and encourages egg-yolk feeding for infants to begin no later than four months old.
+The Weston A. Price Foundation recommends adding 2 teaspoons organic raw chicken liver, frozen for 14 days, finely grated to each batch of the milk based formula if goat milk is used and encourages egg yolk feeding for babies to begin no later than four months old.
 If cow milk is used, egg yolk feeding can be started later if desired at 6 months.

 Cow milk is usually more readily available than goat milk and is typically a lower cost per gallon making it more suitable for tighter budgets.